StarzainiaMini8s/mini8s/README.md

 - Play alert tones for either watches or warnings issued for the users area.
 - Show a users framerate
 - Has a **setup screen** to allow the user to quickly get started using Mini8s!
+- Save any ticked options from the setup screen!

 ****HOW TO INSTALL/RUN****